• Homepage

 Giving more attention to positive feelings will also boost your mental health.

-If you struggle to see the good side of things, try to practice gratitude every day.
+If you struggle to see the good side of things, practice gratitude daily.

 Being more grateful will help you be a more positive person.
 Identify all the things you are thankful for and all the great things you have already accomplished.